-mpetty@southwesterncc.edu 828.339.4320 or 800.447.4091, ext.
-4320 kargo@southwesterncc.edu

-Kim Argo, Clinical Coordinator

-The Respiratory Therapy curriculum prepares individuals to function as respiratory therapists.
+Kim Argo, Clinical Coordinator kargo@southwesterncc.edu 828.339.4359 or 800.447.4091, ext.
+4359 The Respiratory Therapy curriculum prepares individuals to function as respiratory therapists.
 In these roles, individuals perform diagnostic testing, treatments and management of patients with heart and lung diseases.